L’Oreal Hair Relaxer Lawsuit: The Ongoing Massive Issue

 Women who often used chemical hair relaxers or hair straighteners and were diagnosed with any of the following injuries may be eligible for financial compensation and hair relaxer cash settlement advantages through a lawsuit against hair relaxer:

 Unfortunately, people with these issues might need to be made aware that using L’Oreal hair straightening products could be to blame.
-Women file lawsuits against L’Oreal to receive hair relaxer settlement for their losses now that the lawsuit hair relaxer against the corporation is receiving widespread attention.
+Women are filing lawsuits against L’Oreal to receive a settlement for their losses now that the lawsuit against the corporation is receiving widespread attention.

 Have lawsuits concerning hair relaxers been resolved?
 A hair straightener settlement has not yet been reached.